 - A rash

-- Diarrhoea lasting longer than one week or comes back
+- Diarrhoea lasting longer than one week or gets better and comes back

 Chronic or severe diarrhoea can lead to rapid dehydration, which is the excessive loss of fluids from the body.
 Dehydration is particularly dangerous in infants and children, the elderly, and people with weakened immune systems (e.g. people with HIV/AIDS or undergoing chemotherapy).

 A doctor should also be seen if you, or a family member, becomes dehydrated.
 The signs and symptoms of dehydration include:

 - Little or no urine passed in the last eight hours